-At Level 5 you address issues of life-span development, and are given a grounding in methods of intervention.
+In your second year, you address issues of life-span development and are given a grounding in methods of intervention.

 Your assessed practice consists of 70 days in a student social work role; this gives you the chance to develop your communication and social work practice skills with service users, and to work in partnership across professional disciplines and agencies.
 You are also provided with an introduction to assessment in social work and to the links between social work theory and practice.

 |Social Work Practice Learning Year 1||90 credits|